 ORGS 475 · Global Issues in Leadership 3 Credits

-Exploration of global leadership challenges including how to lead in cross-cultural, global settings.
-Students evaluate the complexity of leading in global settings and methods for improving organizational performance and the human condition from a Christian worldview.
+Exploration of global leadership challenges including how to lead in cross-cultural settings.
+Students evaluate the complexity of leading in global settings and methods for improving organizational culture and the human condition from a Christian worldview.

 ORGS 480 · Financial Management and Resource Allocation in Orgs 3 Credits